 Tania is a very hands-on designer, doing her own lace placements, draping and correcting patterns on the spot.
 She brings a vast amount of experience and knowledge to House of Wu where she designs Bridal gowns and Mother of The Bride outfits.

 Liz focuses every design on flattering a real woman’s body.
-Her knowledge of a garment’s proper fit and design, combined with her innate creative abilities, results in an effortless and wearable line that reflect the kind of woman she is herself; strong, sexy, fun, and fearless.
+Her knowledge of a garment’s proper fit and design, combined with her innate creative abilities, results in an effortless and wearable line that reflect the kind of woman she is herself; strong, sexy, fun, full of passion of work and is fearless.

 “It brings me so much happiness designing these beautiful and elegant dresses for young women,” said Liz.
 “My favorites are the young women who are going to their very first prom and are so excited to find that dress that they have dreamed about, the one that will make heads turn and garner compliments from her friends.”